OpenActuarial/actuarialpy/README.md

 )
 ```

-This adds columns such as:
+This adds completed and IBNR columns for each component, such as:

 ```text
 inpatient_claims_completed